dongmouren0/dongmouren.github.io/seminars/studentreptheory/index.md

 # {{ page.title }}

 In the Autumn 2013 quarter, we meet on Mondays and Wednesdays at 2:30pm in Eck 312.
-On Mondays, we discuss D-modules.
-On Wednesdays we have expository student talks on various subjects.
+On Wednesdays, we discuss D-modules.
+On Mondays we have expository student talks on various subjects.

 ### Tentative calendar for Autumn 2013
 <div class="classplan">